psalot/kakfa-for-node/README.md

 **After you clone the below repositories please follow the below steps**

-- Step 1: Change your broker details in kafka-producer.js and kafka-consumer.js
+- Step 1: Change your broker details and topic details in kafka-producer.js and kafka-consumer.js
 - Step 2: Run the command below to install the dependencies

 ```